 The more I write of the Waxwood Series, the more the realities of the Gilded Age come into conflict with who the characters are.
 This happens with Vivian, the unofficial protagonist of the series.
 She begins as a Gilded Age debutante of a wealthy San Francisco family (whose wealth was actually made well before the age) and gradually realizes the expectations put on her by her social status and the separate spheres conflict with her psychological reality and her journey through the last years of the century bring her to a different place in the world.
 Similarly, in my work-in-progress, Tales of Actaeon, Jake, Vivian’s younger brother, comes of age in a skewed and chaotic era when the meaning of masculinity was transitioning from the Victorian gentleman of honor, responsibility, and hard work to a more Teddy Roosevelt ideal of aggression, sportsmanship, and ambition.

 To read more about The Specter and order your copy, check out this link.

 To learn more about the Waxwood Series, click here.

-And if you’d like to get your hands on a short story that is all about Vivian’s revelations as a debutante during her coming out ball, sign up for my newsletter here.
+And if you’d like to get your hands on a short story that is all about Vivian’s revelations as a debutante during her coming out ball, plus other great, interesting historical information, sign up for my newsletter here.

 Twain, Mark and Warner, Charles Dudley.
 The Gilded Age: A Tale of Today.
 Project Gutenberg, 2006 (original publication date: 1873).
 Kindle digital file.